woutdp/live_svelte/README.md

 # set up and run the example project
 cd live_svelte/example_project
 mix setup
-mix assets.js
 mix phx.server
 ```

+The example project uses phoenix_vite: `mix phx.server` starts both Phoenix and the Vite dev server, so Svelte/CSS changes hot-reload.
 Server will be running on `localhost:4000`.
 If you want to change the port, edit `example_project/config/dev.exs` and change the `http` config.

 If you have examples you want to add, feel free to create a PR, I'd be happy to add them.